Skip to main content

 Background

-1. reviewing the skill and qualification requirements for various staff providing healthcare and rehabilitation services at RCHs so as to establish professional standards and a progression path for them;
+1. reviewing the skill and qualification requirements of staff providing health and rehabilitation services at RCHs so as to establish professional standards and a career progression path for them;

-2. exploring the feasibility and implementation proposal of establishing a new rank in RCHs, including its required qualifications, training, registration requirements, regulatory framework and the division of labour plus collaboration among various types of staff providing healthcare and rehabilitation services; and
+2. exploring the feasibility and implementation plans of establishing a new rank in RCHs, including its required qualifications, training, registration requirements, regulatory framework, as well as the division of labour and collaboration among staff providing health and rehabilitation services; and

-3. factors conducive to the recruitment and retention of staff of RCHs.
+3. identifying factors conducive to the recruitment and retention of staff of RCHs.

-1. Recommendation for the creation of the “Health&Care Practitioner” rank
+Recommendation (1): Establishment of the “Health&Care Practitioner” professional rank

-At the initial stage of the establishment of the HCPs, it is recommended to invite serving registered HWs who have served in the position for not less than three years to undergo the training.
-To become an HCP, one must complete a recognised training course and attain a professional diploma.
-The diploma concerned is pitched at Qualifications Framework Level 4 with a total of 760 learning hours.
-Its entry qualification requirements would be identical to those of the Enrolled Nurse (General) Training Programme, and in respect of the required health and care work in the social welfare service units, the assessment standards of the HCP training course would also be the same as those of Enrolled Nurses.
+At the initial stage of the establishment of the HCPs, the Consultant recommends inviting serving registered HWs who have served in the position for not less than three years to undergo the training.
+Trainees are required to complete the recognised HCP Training Course and attain a professional diploma.
+The diploma concerned is pitched at QF Level 4 with a total of 760 learning hours, including 480 hours of face-to-face teaching and 280 hours of practicum.
+The HCP Training Course’s entry qualification requirements are identical to those of the EN (General) Training Programme, and in respect of the required health and care work in the social welfare service units, its assessment standards would also be the same as those of ENs.
+To ensure that HCPs are competent to perform the care duties in the future, trainees of the HCP Training Course must pass the assessment of applying relevant nursing skills, such as intramuscular injections, insertion or replacement of indwelling urinary catheters and nasogastric tubes, in order to obtain a graduation certificate.

-RCH operators are recommended to attract and retain staff through measures such as enhancing career development and promotion opportunities, applying information technology and gerontechnology as well as encouraging staff to undergo training, etc.
+The Consultant recommends that RCH operators should attract and retain staff through measures such as enhancing career development and promotion opportunities, applying information technology and gerontechnology, and encouraging staff to undergo training.

 Report and Executive Summary of Consultancy Study